Snow-cannon/CS571-Finance-Sentiment/ProcessBook/ProcessBook.md

 ### D3 Axis

 This version upgrades the HTML grid layout to a D3 x-axis for an SVG.
-The slider is overlayed without grids and uses padding instead.
+The slider is overlaid without grids and uses padding instead.
 This allows for a much better looking axis with a horizontal bar, as well as better control over the text within the axis.

 This better control was also used to display the year / quarter being selected.
-To allow users to select both years and individual quarters, we put years as a tick, and the quarters assigned to those years follow as 4 seperate ticks.
+To allow users to select both years and individual quarters, we put years as a tick, and the quarters assigned to those years follow as 4 separate ticks.
 This makes it clear which quarter of the year they selected, or if they selected the entire year instead, without the need for a second selection menu or bar.

 <center>
 <img src="./screenshots/slider/slider-quarters.gif" style="width: 50%; height: auto;" />